 Career Summary 1

 Professional Language Tutor with more than ten years of experience in teaching Spanish, French, and English to University Students.
-Studied a Masters Degree in European Languages in Paris and also attained a Bachelors in Education Management.
+Studied a Masters Degree in European Languages in Paris and also attained a Bachelor in Education Management.
 Brings to the table a forte of technical language teaching for written adeptness, as well as a practical role-play component improving verbal communication skills.

 Career Summary 2